Showing posts with label AI. Show all posts

 GitHub Copilot

-GitHub Copilot is an AI-powered tool that helps developers write code by suggesting snippets and completing lines in real time.
+GitHub Copilot is an AI-powered tool that assists developers in writing code by suggesting snippets and completing lines in real-time.
 Developed by GitHub and OpenAI, it learns from public code repositories and supports various programming languages and frameworks.
 Its goal is to boost productivity and reduce repetitive coding tasks.
-It's amazing!! and getting better all the time.
+It's amazing!!
+And getting better all the time.

 Code Copilots: GitHub Copilot extensions in VS and VS Code.
-Amazon Q Developer is an AWS code generator that is best for building code and solutions.
 GitHub comes in three flavours: Individual, Business, and Enterprise.

 GitHub explains code, optimises your code's performance, improves readability, generates unit tests, improves error handling, adds new code with requested functionality, ensures coding consistency, and improves modularisation to help with the DRY principle.
 GitHub is the diggity bomb.